googleinterns/jepsen-on-spanner/README.md

 - The `bank` benchmark treats the Spanner instance as a series of accounts with balances.
 It supports two types of operations: a `read` across all accounts, and a `transfer` between two accounts.
 The benchmark then verifies if the balances read reflect all previous successful `transfer` operations.
 Also support stale `read` operations.
 - The `linearizability` benchmark treats the Spanner instance as a key-value store.
 It supports three types of operations: `read`, `write` or a `transaction` that contains a mixture of reads and writes.
 The verifier then checks for linearizability and external consistency models.

-The configuration of the ratio between each type of operations and operation number etc. can be found in `test-config.json`.

 ##Installation
 Make sure you have Java 11, Python 3 and `kubectl` installed.